 For 2014, there will be a focus on decreasing the number of students who are re-referred to the Attendance Service.
 The aim is to identify root causes of non-attendance, implement strategies to address these, and help ensure students are returned to a sustainable regular attendance.
 We look forward to working with you on this and value your commitment and ongoing involvement in these matters.

 The Head office of the MoE is far more interested in finding and addressing the chronic non-attendance at schools than tracking down the Home Educator who is currently in the process of applying for an exemption.
-(Some local MoE offices need to change in this area.)

 The Policy: Absence from school definitions – we can use these to our advantage when pulling children out of school, or once our child turns six and we still don’t have an exemption.